anybox/Faire/articles/part2.md

 A query is pretty much the same thing, except its goal is to access data rather than inducing a mutation

-### Aggregate

-An __Aggregate__ is an set of Entities and Values Objects that will collaborate to represent a business concept.
-That collaboration in insured by an object called __Aggregate Root__

-An Aggregate root should be the only way object it contains may be accessed from outside.

 ## Functional concepts

-Now we know what Queries and Commands and aggregates aree, we'll tackle concepts of the architecture we'll use to implement those concepts.
+Now we have a broad idea of what Queries and Commands are, we'll tackle concepts of the architecture we'll use to make them work.

 ### Handler